Background pattern

 Notes

-Children, adolescents, and adults from 6 years of age with a body weight of 40 kg or more
+Children, adolescents, and adults from 6 years of age with a weight of 40 kg or more

-From then on, the usual dose is 40 mg every two weeks.
+Thereafter, the usual dose is 40 mg every two weeks.

-Your doctor may increase the frequency of the dose to 40 mg every week or 80 mg every two weeks.
+The doctor may increase the frequency of the dose to 40 mg every week or 80 mg every two weeks.

-The initial dose is 40 mg, followed by 20 mg two weeks later.
+The initial dose is 40 mg, followed by 20 mg two weeks

 Your doctor may increase the frequency of the dose to 20 mg every week.

-Age or Body Weight
+Age or body weight

 How much and how often should it be taken?